Bridging the Divide by Making Old Kit Great Again

 LGfL's CEO, John Jackson explains the "no-brainer" benefits of Neverware including low startup costs and easy deployment.

 Ask yourself how else could you build and deploy a computer suite for 30 children for less than £1000!!!

 LGfL has partnered with Neverware for a number of years and this innovative collaboration has delivered one of the largest deployments of CloudReady in the world.

 By converting tens of thousands of devices stuck in cupboards or destined for landfill sites LGfL has saved schools millions of pounds and helped the environment.

-LGfL Lets Get Digital broadband customers only have to pay the first year licence fee, the annual recurring cost is free for up to 60 licences for Primary schools and 180 licences for secondary schools.
+LGfL Lets Get Digital broadband customers can receive free Neverware CloudReady licences, up to 60 licences for Primary and Special schools and 180 licences for secondary schools.

-If you are not a LGfL Lets Get Digital Broadband customer or need more licences, you can still purchase licences with a low first year cost, and recurring annual cost, which is a significant saving on the RRP.
+If you are not an LGfL Lets Get Digital Broadband customer or need more licences, you can purchase additional licences for £10 per annum, this amounts to a saving of £5 per licence per annum off standard retail price!

 What are the benefits of using Cloud Ready by Neverware?

 Will Smith from Neverware and Oli Trussell from LGfL explain the positive impact in the classroom from the adoption of the Cloud Ready product and the new confidence teachers have to use devices that previously had lost their value.